 I love History, Romance, the Regency, Food, Family, Faith and Friends.

-In London there were over 10,000-20,000 that lived in London during the time of Jane Austen.
+In London, there were over 10,000-20,000 that lived in London during the time of Jane Austen.
 The number has been estimated to be as high as 30,000 across England, Scotland, and Ireland.
-So with less than 28 dukes during that time period, who are you more likely to run into, a duke, or a person of color who found love?
+With less than 28 dukes during that time period, who are you more likely to run into, a duke, or a person of color?

 Where did the blacks live?